MACTEP-ETF/RTR108/P07_GUI/README.md

   - A signal may also be connected to another signal.
   - A slot may be connected to one or many signals.

-## Explanation for methods (pašsaprotamos es neaprakstīšu, tādus kā *.setWindowTitle*, *.show*, *.exec* u.c.)
+# Explanation for methods (pašsaprotamos es neaprakstīšu, tādus kā *.setWindowTitle*, *.show*, *.exec* u.c.)
 - **.setGeometry (100, 100, 500, 500)** –  the first two parameters are the 'x' and 'y' coordinates at which the window will be placed on the screen.
 The **third** and **fourth** parameters are the **width** and **height** of the window.
 - **.move(50, 50)** – piešķir jebkuram objektam (window, textobject utt.) nobīdi pēc 'x' un 'y' koordinātēm.
 - **.resizeEvent()** – calculate widget size and position dynamically.

-## Vitāli svarīga informācija
+# Vitāli svarīga informācija
 - The PyQt5 ownership model ensures that if you delete a parent (for example, a top-level window), then all of its children (widgets) are automatically deleted as well.
 To avoid memory leaks, you should **always make sure that any QWidget object has a parent, with the sole exception of top-level windows**.

-- **X** –